Forecast-beating German GDP sends DAX to record high

 By Alistair Smout and Blaise Robinson

-Data from Germany showed the economy grew by 0.7 percent in the fourth quarter of 2014, much more than expected, with domestic demand lifting Europe's largest economy out of its mid-year lull.
+Data from Germany showed the economy grew by 0.7 percent in the fourth quarter of 2014, much stronger than expected, with domestic demand lifting Europe's largest economy out of its mid-year lull.

 "The GDP numbers from Germany have picked up this morning.
-It's extremely reassuring that it's not losing momentum while the Greece situation remains unresolved," said Veronika Pechlaner, European equity fund manager at Ashburton.
+It's extremely reassuring that it's not losing momentum while the Greece situation remains unresolved," Veronika Pechlaner, European equity fund manager at Ashburton, said.

-Greek banking stocks jumped 11 percent, extending their recent rebound from a 75 percent slump since last March and returning to pre-election levels as investors began to bet that a meeting on Monday could see Athens reach a deal with its creditors.
+Greek banking stocks jumped 8 percent, extending their recent rebound from a 75 percent slump since last March, as investors began to bet that a meeting on Monday could see Athens reach a deal with its creditors.

 "The market is using every little snippet on Greece to make an inference of the result.
 Markets for now think a deal will be made, but that might be complacent."

-Shares have also been supported by strong earnings.
-Halfway through Europe's earnings season, results have been strong overall, with 55 percent of companies listed on the STOXX 600 exceeding analyst forecasts, according to Thomson Reuters I/B/E/S data.
+Markets have also been supported by strong earnings.
+Half way into Europe's earnings season, results have been strong overall, with 55 percent of companies listed on the STOXX 600 exceeding analyst forecasts, according to Thomson Reuters I/B/E/S data.

 In a typical quarter, 48 percent of companies beat estimates.
 Fourth quarter earnings are expected to grow 20.3 percent.

-Commodity related stocks are in focus this earnings season as prices slump.
-Seadrill dropped over 10 percent after the world's third-biggest offshore driller cut $1.1 billion worth of Petrobras orders from its backlog due to the Brazilian firm's troubles.
+Commodity related stocks are in focus this earnings season in the face of slumping prices, with Seadrill dropping over 8 percent after the world's third-biggest offshore driller cut $1.1 billion worth of Petrobras orders from its backlog due to the Brazilian firm's troubles.

 "People knew about the low iron ore price but the low debt was a positive surprise," ING analyst Jaap Kuin said.